sungjin70/vue-scoped-store/README.md

   // this variable will only last while the page appears on the screen.
   @PageStore()
   private hellowWorld = '';

-  // @AsPage is something that let ScopedStore know that this component is a page.
-  // so that ScopedStore can destroy all variables which belong to this page
-  // when the page is about to destroy.
-  @AsPage()
-  private isPage = true;

   created() : void {
     this.hellowWorld = 'Default message';